bartbalaz/janus-container/README.md

 The strategy followed in this project is to create a build Docker image (build image for short) first.
 The build image runs the Docker tools as well as the Janus build environment.
 It compiles and creates the target Janus gateway image (target image for short) stored on the host image repository.
 This allows to create a substantially smaller target image than if a single image combining the build and execution was built (~300MB vs ~1.6GB).
-A build image may also be used in a CI/CD pipline for test and deployment automation.
+A build image may also be used in a CI/CD pipeline for test and deployment automation.
 This process requires the setup of a
  Docker host that purpose is to store the build and target images as well as to allow the execution of the target image for the purpose of testing and experimentation.

 Please note:
 * Please visit [Meetecho Janus project](https://janus.conf.meetecho.com/docs/) for a detailed description of the Janus gateway.
-* Out-of-the-box this project provides the simplest single host Docker configuration which may be tailored to any other more complex configurations.
+* Out-of-the-box this project provides the simplest single host Docker configuration which may be tailored to any other more complex configuration.
-* Only the video room plugin (and echo test plugin) with HTTP transport have been tried.
-Possibly, other plugins and transports may require adjustments in the content of the target image (e.g. included Ubuntu packages).
+* Only the video room plug-in (and echo test plug-in) with HTTP transport have been tried.
+Possibly, other plug-ins and transports may require adjustments in the content of the target image (e.g. included Ubuntu packages).
 * At the bottom of this page in the Experimentation and observations section, we have added a discussion about some limitations that need to be considered when deploying the target image.
 * The master branch changes often, it may be broken from time to time, if this happens please fall back to any of the existing tags.
-* The author welcomes comments and sugestions!
+* The author welcomes comments and suggestions!

 ## Host setup
 The figure below depicts the host configuration.

 ![Host setup](doc/host_setup.jpg)

-The host contains the following componets:
+The host contains the following components:
 * Docker engine for executing the build and target images.
 * Nginx HTTP server for allowing Certbot automatic Letsencrypt certificates update and for serving the Janus HTML samples.
 * Cetbot certificate renewal service.